 Tree canopy will be documented to the nearest meter to allow for the determination of where pruning of the canopy may be required.
 Tree Protection Zone (TPZ) size and installation shall adhere to the applicable municipal bylaw and TPZ requirements.
 For trees within Metrolinx-owned-lands or the rail corridors, the TPZ will be based on the City of Toronto's Tree Protection Policy and Specifications for Construction Near Trees (Table A1) or the dripline of the tree, whichever of the two is greater.
 In addition to trees with canopy extensions into the study area, trees with TPZs that extend into the study area will be inventoried.
 The TPZ is a zone within which impacts due to soil compaction, equipment operation, excavation and filling are to be avoided as the loss, disturbance, or damage to any roots in this zone will adversely affect the tree's long-term health and structural stability.
-Although root damage in this zone may not directly kill the tree, secondary stresses caused by root damage and compaction may kill the tree sometimes months or years later.
+Although root damage and compaction may kill the tree sometimes months or years later.
 Thus, protection of this area against compaction during tree removals and construction activities is vital.